Road Safety Enforcement and Auto Crime Prevention

 Where cameras are located

-Red light cameras are installed at BC’s worst intersections with high numbers of serious crashes, and potential to reduce side impact and head-on crashes, as well as serious injuries and fatalities.
+Red light cameras are installed at BC’s worst intersections that experience high numbers of serious crashes.
+These cameras have the potential to reduce side impact and head-on crashes, as well as serious injuries and fatalities.

-New signs are prominently posted at intersections to advise drivers that red light cameras are.
-For more information see Intersection Safety page on on ICBC's website.
+New signs are prominently posted at intersections to advise drivers that red light cameras are in place.
+For more information see Intersection Safety page on ICBC's website.

 How the cameras work and violation tickets

-For more information see Red Light Camera Tickets page on ICBC website.
+For more information see Red Light Camera Tickets page on ICBC's website.